 Scrying is “the practice of looking into a suitable medium in the hope of detecting significant messages or visions.”
 (Wikipedia)

 My laptop has developed the Technical Flu and is in the shop.
 I’m chagrined to discover how much I depend on it.
 It’s the only portable device I have, as I still resist the pressure to obtain even a cell phone.
 Suddenly, my access to music, DVDs and the Internet is restricted.
 I know, it’s a first world problem, but I’m not complaining.
-I whined for the first few days, but as I sit down to write this blog what I mostly feel is a kind of grateful wonder.
+I whined for the first few days, but as I sit down to write this post what I mostly feel is a kind of grateful wonder.

 In my laptop’s absence I find a lot of quiet.
 Without my usual entertainment and distraction, my ears, eyes and attention are freed.
-As I work on the second book of my Gaia trilogy, I’ve picked up a sketch pad and colored pencils in order to create a map of my very complex world where the myth, fairy tale and oral history of several cultures meet and interact.
+As I work on the second book of my trilogy, I’ve picked up a sketch pad and colored pencils in order to create a map of my very complex world where the myth, fairy tale and oral history of several cultures meet and interact.
 Without access to my one-dimensional outline on my word processor, I recognize the need for a two or even three-dimensional model to truly show all the connections and correspondences of the trilogy.
 I’ve discovered new depths to my creative vision and work and considered new ways to approach it.

 Folk and fairy tales often speak of depths.
 Caves, tunnels, wells and stairways descend to other places, magical underground kingdoms where evil beings lurk and flex their destructive forces and unexpected but powerful animals or crones or fairies save the hero or heroine.
 Gypsies, oracles, shamans and seers scry crystal balls or pools of water, smoke, fire, mirrors or stones.
 Runes whisper messages.
 Tarot cards reveal enigmatic insight.